-Arlington, VA – November 11, 2013 – As the public’s attention and hearts are focused on the devastation caused by Typhoon Haiyan, BBB Wise Giving Alliance advises donors to take steps to avoid being taken by questionable solicitors or wasting their money on poorly managed relief efforts.
-The typhoon that hit the Philippines over the weekend, described as the most powerful in the world this year, has destroyed an entire town.
-More than 10,000 are feared dead.
+Vancouver, BC – November 12, 2013 – As the public’s attention and hearts are focused on the devastation caused by Typhoon Haiyan, Better Business Bureau serving Mainland British Columbia advises donors to take steps to avoid being taken by questionable solicitors or wasting their money on poorly managed relief efforts.
+The powerful typhoon that hit the Philippines over the weekend has had more than 10,000 casualties, according to their authorities.

 MISTAKE # 1: MAKING A DONATION DECISION BASED SOLELY ON CHARITY’S NAME.

 Charities ranging from well-known emergency relief organizations to organizations experienced in reconstruction will likely be soliciting for various relief assistance efforts.
 Make sure the appeal specifies how the charity will help.
 If it does not, visit the charity’s website.
 Also, watch out for charity names that include the name of the disaster – it could be a start-up group with little experience or a questionable effort seeking to gain confidence through its title.

 MISTAKE # 2: COLLECT CLOTHING AND GOODS WITHOUT VERIFYING THAT ITEMS CAN BE USED.